computational-cell-analytics/micro-sam/workshops/i2k_2024/README.md

 Note: you need a GPU in order to finetune the model (finetuning on the CPU is possible but takes too long for the workshop).
 We have prepared the notebook so that it can be run on [kaggle](ttps://www.kaggle.com/code/) with a GPU, which you can use for the course.
 If you want to use this option please make sure that you can log in there before the workshop.

 **If you want to bring your own data for training please store it in a similar format to the example data.
-If you want to use kaggle please also upload it so that you can retrieve it within the notebook.**
+You have to bring both images and annotations (= instance segmentation masks) for training.
+If you want to use kaggle please also upload your data so that you can retrieve it within the notebook.**

 ### Scripting with micro_sam

 You can also use the [micro_sam python library](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#using-the-python-library) to implement your own functionality.
 For example, you could implement a script to segment cells based on prompts derived from a nucleus segmentation via [batched inference](https://computational-cell-analytics.github.io/micro-sam/micro_sam/inference.html#batched_inference).
-Or a script to automatically segment data with a finetuned model using [automatic segmentation](TODO).
+Or a script to automatically segment data with a finetuned model using [automatic segmentation](https://computational-cell-analytics.github.io/micro-sam/micro_sam/automatic_segmentation.html).

 Feel free to contact us before the workshop if you have an idea for what you want to implement and would like to know if this is feasible and how to get started.